sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 I've added <leader>td to open the TODOs list

 Note: to do case-insensitive search temporarily, type your search and add a '\c' to it.

+Note: plugins are stored in ~/.local/share/nvim

+When searching with %s, you can add a /c flag to the end to enable "confirmation" mode, meaning it will confirm each replace